 A competition promoting preventive law and counseling functions.Go to the Client Counseling Competition

 National Appellate Advocacy

 A traditional moot court competition focusing on written and oral advocacy skills.Go to the National Appellate Advocacy Competition

 The competition simulates legal negotiations in which law students, acting as lawyers, negotiate a series of legal problems.Go to the Negotiation Competition

-The ABA Law Student Division records the championship round of each National Competition.Go to Competition Videos
+Competition problems and recordings from the championship round of each National Competition.Go to Competition Videos

 Win money and get published.
 ABA law student members are eligible for writing competitions sponsored by ABA specialty entities.View Writing and Other Competitions